 8. Have your kids make a hanging pot of gold out of construction paper.

-You’ll need construction paper (red, orange, yellow, green, blue, purple, and black), scissors, gold glitter, glue, tape, and floss.
+Yes, we’re heading back to elementary school for this St. Patrick’s Day activity.
+You’ll need construction paper (red, orange, yellow, green, blue, purple, and black), scissors, and tape (or glue).

 Cut thin strips of red, orange, yellow, green, blue, and purple construction paper; loop them into circles, and staple or tape them together to make chain links.
-Cut out a black pot and handle, then yellow circles for the gold.
+Next, cut out a black pot and handle, then yellow circles for the gold.

 Glue the yellow circles together and attach to the back of the black pot.
 Tape one side of the handle to the back of the pot and loop it through the purple ring.

-To make this four leaf clover, you’ll need a canvas, green paint, and your kiddos’ hands.
+To make this four leaf clover, you’ll need a canvas (or construction paper), green paint, and your kiddos’ hands.